Kristina01111000/lavendersite/README.md

 United states lavenders growers logo on page, add Lavender conditions instead of pick your sections
 Top will be about lavender
-Add a place for image at the to of the lavender page Native Plants page:
+Native Plants page:
 Schematic instead of image for bundles
 Make bundles clickable